stufield/gitr/.github/SUPPORT.md

 ## Where to ask?

-Armed with your `reprex`, the next step is to figure out [where to ask](https://www.tidyverse.org/help/#where-to-ask).
+Armed with your `reprex`, the next step is to figure out where to ask:

 * If it's a question: start with [community.rstudio.com](https://community.rstudio.com/) and/or [StackOverflow](https://stackoverflow.com).
 There are more people there to answer questions.